Happily, Tearaway doesn’t disappoint in this regard. Or any other for that matter.

 I also would’ve appreciated the option of being able to the music turn down or off.
 Which isn’t to say Tearaway has bad music; to the contrary, the playful, folksy music actually fits the game quite well.
 But it can be a little loud at times, relative to the game’s sound effects.

-Of course, if you hate the playful, folksy music in the game, it’ll probably drive you insane.
+if you hate the playful, folksy music in the game, it’ll probably drive you insane.
 But then, if your heart is black, black as construction paper, you’ll find this to be way too cutesy anyway.
 Though for anyone who’s not completely dead inside — and, admittedly, likes platformers; let’s not forget that — Tearaway is an adorably good time that will give your thumbs and poking fingers a good workout.